cxcsds/xspec-models-cxc/README.md

   XSPEC 12.14.1 is 197 of the 293 models we support) are handled using the C interface.
-To see if this is a problem I have added (in version 0.0.24) the RealArray interface discussed above, but it doesn't seem to make much difference.
+To see if this is a problem I have added (in version 0.0.24) the RealArray interface discussed above, but it doesn't seem to make much difference, although this claim needs to be tested.